 Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Notes to Financial Statements June 30, 2023

 NOTE 2: INVESTMENTS (Continued)

 Not Classified - These are investments for which there is not a readily determinable fair value.
 These investments valued at the net asset value (NAV) are not classified in the fair value hierarchy, but are included in the fair value table for purposes of reconciliation to amounts in the statement of financial position.